Kai Krüger

 Kai Krüger (born 4 May 1940) is a Norwegian jurist and professor of law at the University of Bergen.

 Kai Krüger was born in Copenhagen in Denmark, but moved to Norway when he was six years old.
-He graduated as cand.jur. from the University of Oslo in 1966.
-And as dr.juris in 1979 with the dissertation "Særlig om deviasjon i sjøtransport".
-The same year he was appointed professor of law at the University of Bergen.
+He graduated as cand.jur. from the University of Oslo in 1966 and as dr.juris in 1979 with the dissertation "Særlig om deviasjon i sjøtransport".
+In the same year, he was appointed professor of law at the University of Bergen.

-Krügers main work "Norsk kontraktsrett" was finished in 1989, and he received the Meltzers award for this book and his other scholarly activity at the University of Bergen in 1990.
-In 1994 he became a member of the Norwegian Academy of Science and Letters.
+Krügers main work, Norsk kontraktsrett, was finished in 1989.
+He received the Meltzers award for this book and his other scholarly activity at the University of Bergen in 1990.
+In 1994, he became a member of the Norwegian Academy of Science and Letters.